 - An ophthalmologist is a medical doctor (M.D.) who specializes in the medical and surgical care of the eye.

-- An optometrist is a doctor of optometry (O.D.) who practices eye care and prescribes corrective lenses but does not perform surgery.
+- An optometrist is a doctor of optometry (O.D.) who diagnoses eye diseases and prescribes corrective lenses but does not perform surgery.

 The main tests used by an eye care professional to diagnose cataracts are: